 Section 1: Properties of Minerals

-A mineral is a naturally occurring, inorganic solid that has a crystal structure and a definite chemical composition.
-These determine both the physical and chemical properties that are characteristic of each mineral.
-A mineral must have distinct characteristics in order to be considered a mineral.
-A mineral must be formed by processes that occur in the natural world.
-It must be inorganic, meaning that it cannot come from materials that were once part of a living thing.
-A mineral is a solid, which means it has definite shape and definite volume.
-A mineral has particles that make it line up in a repeating pattern, which forms a crystal.
+A mineral is a naturally occurring, inorganic solid with a crystal structure and a definite chemical composition.
+These determine the physical and chemical properties characteristic of each mineral.
+A mineral must have distinct characteristics to be considered a mineral.
+First, a mineral must be formed by processes that occur in the natural world.
+Second, it must be inorganic, meaning it cannot come from materials once part of a living thing.
+Third, a mineral is a solid with a definite shape and volume.
+Fourth, a mineral has particles that line up in a repeating pattern, which forms a crystal.
 Finally, it has a definite chemical composition or range of compositions.

 Each mineral has a unique crystal system where crystals grow atom by atom to form a particular structure.
-These structures are grouped into six different categories based on the number and angle of the crystal faces.
+These structures are grouped into six categories based on the number and angle of the crystal faces.
 When a crystal breaks, some break easily along flat surfaces.
 This ability to break is called cleavage.
 A fracture is when a mineral breaks apart in an irregular way.
-Some minerals have special properties that can also be used to classify them such as magnetism and ability to grow under an ultraviolet light.
+Some minerals have unique properties that can also be used to classify them, such as magnetism and the ability to grow under ultraviolet light.

 - What does Mohs hardness scale measure?
 What is the softest mineral?